He pressed the phone to his ear, pacing back and forth in a small circle around the carpet of his apartment hallway. Claire answered in a heart beat.

 “You have to tell Dr. Glassman about these.”

 He glanced at her briefly, in a panicked kind of way.
-Only to return to his blank stare off into the floor.
+Only to return to his blank stare off onto the floor.

 “Then I will tomorrow..
 He’ll be mad.”

 She huffed, seeing as she got tired of squatting for so long.
 She decided to join him on the floor.
 “And why- uhm..
 I doubt he’ll be mad at you.
-Its not a relapse of any sorts.”
+It seems like you’ve been doing it for a while Shaun.”
 She caught herself, always forgetting not to ask questions.

 “It was something I did as a teen.
 I started doing it again only recently.”
 If it was possible, his normally robotic voice sounded disappointed.
 He was disappointed in himself.